logo for cat-health-guide.org

 Cat Food Allergy and Food Intolerance Symptoms:

-Food allergy occurs when the body's immune system reacts to a specific food.
+Food allergy occurs when the body's immune system reacts to a specific food component (there are 40 ingredients in the typical commercial cat diet).
+There is a difference between and food intolerance and a food allergy.
 Food intolerance happens when the body is sensitive to a particular food.
 Allergic reactions tend to be less severe than intolerance.

 Symptoms associated with food allergy and food intolerance include: